sdbondi/ootle-payment-processor/README.md

-# ootle-payment-gateway
+# Ootle Payment Processor

-Payment gateway for the Ootle network
+Payment processor for the Ootle network